cipami/nuxt-lodash/README.md

         prefix: "use",
         exclude: ["map"],
         alias: [
-          ["camelCase", "stringToCamelCase"], // will result it useStringToCamelCase ["kebabCase", "stringToKebabCase"], // will result it useStringToKebabCase ],
+          ["camelCase", "stringToCamelCase"], // will result in useStringToCamelCase ["kebabCase", "stringToKebabCase"], // will result in useStringToKebabCase ],
       },
     ],